-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the shipbuilding industry.
-As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
+Our Innovation Analysts recently looked into emerging technologies and companies working on solutions for the shipbuilding industry.
+As there is a large number of companies working on a wide variety of solutions, we want to share our insights with you.
 This time, we are taking a look at 4 promising Fuel Efficiency Solutions.

 Heat Map: 4 Top Fuel Efficiency Solutions